pramodkumarkarn/hugo-pk/content/blog/on-saying-and-hearing-no/index.md

       link: https://unsplash.com/photos/K4mSJ7kc0As
 ---

 Previously, I've written about [Nonviolent Communication](/blog/nvc) and [Saying Please]({{< ref "/blog/on-saying-please" >}}).
 When we do our best to make a request (ensuring it doesn't sound like a demand) and still receive a "No", it can be confusing and demoralising.
-Likewise, saying "Yes" to things which don't serve our true interests, ultimately saps our precious time and energy.
+Likewise, saying "Yes" to things which don't serve our true interests ultimately saps our precious time and energy.

 So what do we do when we receive a "No"?
 And how do we constructively say "No" in a way that strengthens our relationships and contributes to everyone having their needs met?